Loyola University Chicago

 Crossing and Dwellings

 On October 16–19, 2014, Loyola University Chicago held a conference marking the bicentennial of the restoration of the Society of Jesus in 1814.
-The conference's goal was to locate the works of the restored Jesuits—and their colleagues from women's religious orders—within the specific experiential context of building the American nation.
+The conference's goal was to center the works of the restored Jesuits—and their colleagues from women's religious orders—within the specific experiential context of building the American nation.

 Jesuit Libraries Project

-Sesquicentennial Project
+Loyola's Sesquicentennial